-That is the message from Knowsley’s community safety partners, following recent incidents in Halewood town centre.
+That is the message from Knowsley’s community safety partners, following recent incidents in Kirkby Town Centre.

 Persistent offending can lead to criminal convictions and even put your home at risk if you’re found to be in breach of your tenancy agreement.

-Earlier this year community safety partners and Knowsley Council’s Crime and Communities team issued nine Acceptable Behaviour Agreements (ABAs) with people found to be involved in anti-social behaviour in Prescot Town Centre.
+During 2023 Knowsley Council’s Crime and Communities team issued a number of Acceptable Behaviour Agreements (ABAs) with people found to be involved in anti-social behaviour in our town centres.

-Similar to the action taken in Kirkby this year, this meant the individuals were unable to enter Prescot Town Centre unless accompanied by a parent or guardian.
+Action taken in Kirkby last year meant certain individuals were unable to enter the town centre unless accompanied by a parent or guardian.